observablehq/framework/docs/embeds.md

 # Embedded analytics <a href="https://github.com/observablehq/framework/pull/1637" class="observablehq-version-badge" data-version="prerelease" title="Added in #1637"></a>

-In addition to full-page apps, Framework can generate modules to embed analytics in external applications.
-Embedded modules can take full advantage of Framework’s polyglot, baked data architecture for instant page loads.
+In addition to full-page apps, Framework can generate modules to embed analytics — such as charts or complete interactive data apps — in external applications.
+Embedded modules take full advantage of Framework’s polyglot, baked data architecture for instant page loads.

 To allow a [JavaScript module](./imports#local-imports) to be embedded in an external application, declare the module’s path in your [config file](./config) using the [**dynamicPaths** option](./config#dynamic-paths).
 For example, to embed a single component named `chart.js`: